 Arrival & departure

-Local tax: A local city tax of 4% is not included in the price, to be paid at the reception (not applicable until end of 2020)
+Local tax: A local city tax of 4% is not included in the price, to be paid at the reception (not applicable from 1st January 2021 until further notice)

 The best hotel for this price range.
 Extremely nice staff and good breakfast!

 Before the pandemic, I travelled frequently but never met that helpful, kind and caring staff as the ones in Meininger Budapest Great Market.
 Buffet breakfast is not missed at all, I prefered this